Sacrifice (2010 film)

-Sacrifice is a 2010 Chinese historical drama film directed by Chen Kaige, starring Ge You, Wang Xueqi, Huang Xiaoming, Fan Bingbing and Vincent Zhao.
-It is based on the Yuan dynasty play The Orphan of Zhao by Ji Junxiang.
+Sacrifice is a 2010 Chinese historical drama film adapted from the 13th-century play The Orphan of Zhao by Ji Junxiang.
+Directed by Chen Kaige, the film starred Ge You, Wang Xueqi, Huang Xiaoming, Fan Bingbing and Vincent Zhao.
 It was distributed in the United States by Samuel Goldwyn Films.

-Plot
+Synopsis

-The story is set in Jin, a duchy under the Zhou dynasty, during the Spring and Autumn period of ancient China.
+The story is set in the 6th-century BC in Jin, a duchy under the Zhou dynasty of ancient China.
 The Zhao clan, led by Chancellor Zhao Dun and his son General Zhao Shuo, are in a power struggle against General Tu'an Gu.

-Tu'an Gu secretly murders the Duke of Jin, frames the Zhao clan for the murder, and then uses that as an excuse to execute the entire Zhao clan.
-The sole survivor of the Zhao clan is Zhao Shuo's infant son, Zhao Wu, whose mother is the Duke's elder sister, Lady Zhuang.
-Lady Zhuang pleads with Tu'an Gu's subordinate, Han Jue, to spare her child.
-She then instructs Cheng Ying, a physician, to bring the child to Gongsun Chujiu, a friend of the Zhao clan, before committing suicide.
+Tu'an Gu murders the Duke of Jin and pushes the blame to the Zhaos, using that as an excuse to execute the entire Zhao clan.
+The sole survivor of the Zhao clan is Zhao Shuo's infant son, Zhao Wu, whose mother is the Duke's sister Lady Zhuang.
+Lady Zhuang pleads with Tu'an Gu's subordinate Han Jue to spare her child.
+She then instructs the physician Cheng Ying to take her child to Gongsun Chujiu, a friend of the Zhao clan, before committing suicide.

 When Tu'an Gu learns that Zhao Wu has evaded him, he slashes his sword at Han Jue's face in anger and disfigures him.
 Then, he orders his men to seal the gates and gather all the newborn babies in the city, believing that whoever is hiding Zhao Wu will not hand him over and hence making it easier to identify Zhao Wu.

-After Cheng Ying brings Zhao Wu home, his wife hands over the baby to Tu'an Gu.
-Cheng Ying then asks Gongsun Chujiu to bring his wife and his son (disguised as Zhao Wu) out of the city, while he stays behind to try to save the real Zhao Wu from Tu'an Gu.
+After Cheng Ying takes Zhao Wu home, his wife hands over the baby to Tu'an Gu.
+Cheng Ying then asks Gongsun Chujiu to take his wife and his son (disguised as Zhao Wu) out of the city, while he stays behind to try to save the real Zhao Wu from Tu'an Gu.
 When Tu'an Gu finds Cheng Ying suspicious, Cheng Ying lies that Zhao Wu has been taken out of the city by Gongsun Chujiu.
 Tu'an Gu then leads his men to Gongsun Chujiu's house and finds Cheng Ying's wife and son there.
 Mistaking Cheng Ying's son for Zhao Wu, Tu'an Gu kills the infant along with Gongsun Chujiu and Cheng Ying's wife.